top of page

 Should we keep making the same product marginally more appealing?

-Then ask: Is our goal to sell tickets—or to ensure opera belongs to everyone?
+Is our goal to sell tickets—or to ensure opera belongs to everyone?

 The answer changes everything.